 Traditional orchards are a hotspot for biodiversity.
 They provide a mix of habitats such as fruit trees, grassland, hedges, scrub, deadwood and sometimes ponds.
-Since the 1950s, 90% of traditional orchards in England and Wales have been lost (PTES, no date).
+Since the 1950s, 90 per cent of traditional orchards in England and Wales have been lost (PTES, no date).
 Natural England data maps 65 traditional orchards in Bracknell Forest, but only a small number of these have been verified on the ground.
-There are community orchards at Larks Hill, Lily Hill Park, Jealott's Hill and Buckler's Park.
+There are community orchards at Larks Hill, Warfield Chase, Edmunds Green, Lily Hill Park, Jealott's Hill and Buckler's Park.